mhjarvis/odin-common-data-structures-and-algorithms/Project: Linked Lists/linked_list.md

-    length()                    // return the size of the linked list head()                      // print the head element of the linked list tail()                      // print the last element of the linked list
+    length()                    // return the size of the linked list head()                      // print the head element of the linked list tail()                      // print the last element of the linked list at(index)                   // print the nth element of the linked list